Hypancistrus: Diet

-Hypancistrus are unusual in that some species accept meatier foods than many of their relatives, and are generally omnivorous; H. zebra is often cited as a fish that likes to accept meatier foods.
-Some other members of the genus tend to eat more plant material; H. inspector has been studied to eat algae, detritus, and also seeds.
+Hypancistrus species are unusual in that some species (such as H. zebra) accept meatier foods than many of their relatives, and are generally omnivorous.
+Some other members of the genus tend to eat more plant material; H. inspector is known to eat algae, detritus, and also seeds.
 H. contradens is noted to probably feed on aufwuchs; their guts have been shown to contain filamentous algae as well as various organic and inorganic matter.

 In the aquarium

-Many Hypancistrus are popular aquarium fish due to their small size and attractive coloration.
+Many Hypancistrus species are popular aquarium fish due to their small size and attractive coloration.
 Because of their more carnivorous diet, these fish are not like the algae eaters aquarists are used to.
 These fish should be provided with clean, fast-moving water.
 They can be maintained in community aquariums, but quieter cohabitants are preferred so that these fish are not scared into hiding.
 Members of this genus have been captive bred by hobbyists.

 Below is a list of the described Hypancistrus with their L-numbers, as well as some undescribed types with common names that appear in the aquarium trade.
 There are many Hypancistrus only designated by their L-number that are not included.
 H. phantasma is not designated by L-numbers because this species is only known from holotype and paratypes caught on 14 February 1924 from Taracuá, Río Uaupés a tributary of the Río Negro drainage.